cmbrandt/cxx-fundamentals/1_class_design_essentials.md

 As with other constructors, the preferred definition of the copy constructor uses member initializers to perform the member-wise copy.

-Using member initializers
 ```cpp
 // Copy constructor using member initializers
 Rational::Rational(Rational const& other) {
   : num{other.num}, den{other.den} { }
 ```

-The copy assignment operator is a special member function that assigns the contents of one object to another object of the same class.
+### Copy Assignment Operator

 The operation differs from the copy constructor, in that the copy constructor is used to create a new object as a copy of an existing object during object initialization, while the copy assignment operator is used for assignming an existing object's contents to another object after both objects have already been initialized.

-### Copy Assignment Operator

 ```cpp
 // Copy assignment operator